protesilaos/dotfiles/README.md

 monitors.
 Otherwise I oscillate between bspwm and i3, depending on the machine I am using.

 What about Wayland?
-It is not ready yet: I am missing something like sxhkd and certain applications do not work properly on it.
-I may check again in a few years.
+I have experimented with it on GNOME where it works fine.
+I even have some configurations for tiling compositors, but am not happy with those.
+The Wayland ecosystem is not ready yet for my use-case: I am missing something like sxhkd and certain applications do not work properly on it, such screen sharing.
+I will check again some time over the medium term, as Wayland seems inevitable.

 ## Copying